 In keeping with the firm’s commitment to attracting and promoting the highest quality attorneys and creating an environment where attorneys of all races, ethnicities, and sexual orientations can thrive, Irell & Manella intends to offer Diversity Scholarship Awards of $20,000 to a select number of second year law students who, in addition to meeting certain criteria, receive and accept an offer to participate in the 2021 Summer Program.

 We will consider all candidates from under-represented groups in the legal profession, including, but not limited to, racial or ethnic minorities; women; gay, lesbian, bisexual or transgender individuals; persons with disabilities; and/or applicants from a disadvantaged socioeconomic background.
 Additionally, applicants must at least meet the following criteria:

 - Must be enrolled at an ABA-accredited law school and have completed their first year in a full-time J.D. program by the application deadline

 - Must be authorized to work in the United States

-Irell is currently accepting applications for the Diversity Scholarship.
-Applications will be considered on a rolling basis throughout July, August, and early September.
-The application deadline is August 30, 2019.
+Irell will begin accepting applications for the Diversity Scholarship on November 1, 2020.
+Applications will be considered on a rolling basis.
+The deadline to apply is February 15, 2021.